Weights for $\ell$-local compact groups: Introduction

+Here, $\cF$ is \textit{simple} if it possesses no non-trivial normal subsystems.
+Theorem \ref{t:main} initially inspired the author to conjecture that an equality $\bw(\cF) = \Irr(W)$ \textit{always} holds for connected $\ell$-local compact groups, but this was later shown to be false in joint work with Kessar and Malle \cite{KMS3}.
+For example if $\cF=\cF_2(\Sp(2))$, then $4=\bw(\cF) \lneq |\Irr(D_8))|=5$ (see \cite[Example 4.2]{KMS3}).
+On the other hand, \cite[Theorem 1]{KMS3} shows that that $\bw(\cF)=|\Irr(W)|$ where $\cF=\cF_\ell(\bG)$ for \textit{any} compact connected Lie group $\bG$ for which the prime $\ell$ is good.
+Thus an equality-predicting refinement of Conjecture \ref{c:main} might be obtained from an appropriate generalisation of ``good'' to connected $\ell$-local compact groups; we do not pursue that here.

-Next, we formulate a version of the Alperin--McKay conjecture for connected $\ell$-local compact groups.
-Conjecture \ref{conj:amcmpt} below is best understood as a generalisation of \cite[Conjecture 6.12]{KMS1} for fusion systems associated to homotopy point spaces of connected $\ell$-compact groups with Weyl group $W$ where $d=v_\ell(|S|)$, $\phi=1$, $\ell$ is a good prime and $q \equiv 1 \pmod \ell$.
+Next, we introduce a version of the height zero case of Robinson's Ordinary Weight Conjecture (OWC) for connected $\ell$-local compact groups.
+Via deep results in modular representation theory, Conjecture \ref{conj:amcmpt} below may be understood as a generalisation of height zero OWC for Lie-type groups with Weyl group $W$ when $\ell$ is a very good prime and $q \equiv 1 \pmod \ell$.
+This connection is made formally at the end of Section \ref{sec:weights}.

-\begin{conj}[Alperin--McKay] Let $\cF$ be a connected $\ell$-local compact group with Weyl group $W$ and set Then there is an $\Aut(\cF)$-equivariant bijection where for each $s \in S$, $W(s)$ denotes the Weyl group of $C_\cF(s)$. \end{conj}
+\begin{conj}[Analogue of height zero OWC] Let $\cF$ be a connected $\ell$-local compact group on $S$ with Weyl group $W$ and set where for each $s \in Z(S)$, $W(s)$ denotes the Weyl group of $C_\cF(s)$.
+Then there is an $\Out(\cF)$-equivariant bijection \end{conj}

-Here $\Aut(\cF) \le \Aut(S)$ denotes the group of $\cF$-fusion preserving automorphisms of $S$, so $\Aut(\cF)$ contains $\Aut_\cF(S)$ and hence acts on $\cM(\cF)$.
-Moreover, since $\Aut(\cF)$ permutes the set $\{C_\cF(s) \mid s \in Z(S) /\cF \}$ of $\cF$-centralisers of $\cF$-classes of $Z(S)$, it also permutes their Weyl groups and hence acts on the right hand side.
-The $\Aut(\cF)$-equivariance requirement in Conjecture \ref{conj:amcmpt} is partially inspired by the \textit{inductive McKay condition } for simple groups due to Isaacs--Malle--Navarro \cite{IMN07}; indeed it may be that the natural map $\Out(G) \rightarrow \Aut(\cF)/\Aut_\cF(S)$ (see \cite[Section 4]{AOV12}) can be used to exhibit a precise connection with that condition when $\cF$ is realisable by a simple group $G$, but we do not attempt that here.
-Our second main result supplies some evidence for Conjecture \ref{conj:amcmpt} in the case $v_\ell(|W|)=1$.
+Here $\Out(\cF)$ denotes the quotient $\Aut(\cF)/\Aut_\cF(S)$, where $\Aut(\cF) \le \Aut(S)$ is the group of $\cF$-fusion preserving automorphisms of $S$.
+The above equivalences $\sim_\cF$ are defined precisely in Section \ref{sec:weights}, as is the natural action of $\Out(\cF)$ on the equivalence classes $\cM(\cF)$ and $\cP(\cF)$.
+The conjectured existence of an $\Out(\cF)$-equivariant bijection is partially inspired by the \textit{inductive McKay condition } for simple groups due to Isaacs--Malle--Navarro \cite{IMN07}; indeed it seems likely that the natural map $\Out(G) \rightarrow \Out(\cF)$ (see \cite[Section 4]{AOV12}) can be used to exhibit a precise connection with that condition when $\cF$ is realisable by a simple group $G$, but we do not attempt that here.
+As with Conjecture \ref{c:main}, it is relatively straightforward to prove Conjecture \ref{conj:amcmpt} when $v_\ell(|W|)=0$ (see Proposition \ref{p:conj13ab}).
+Our second main result supplies some evidence for the case $v_\ell(|W|)=1$.
+We first recall the fact, due to Gonz\'{a}lez \cite[Theorem 1]{G16} that any $\ell$-local finite group $\cF$ on $S$ can be approximated as a direct limit of a sequence of (categorical) inclusions of saturated fusion systems on finite $\ell$-groups with $S=\displaystyle\lim_{\substack{\longrightarrow \\ n \ge 1}} S_n$.
+We use this to establish a `truncated' version of Conjecture \ref{conj:amcmpt} in the case $v_\ell(|W|)=1$.